-23 How is the restriction of the buyer's ability to obtain the supplier's products from alternative sources assessed under antitrust law?
+28 How is restricting the buyer's ability to obtain the supplier's products from alternative sources assessed under antitrust law?

 The HCC considered such restrictions in a number of franchise agreements and declared them illegal (cases 51/1997 and 128/98).
 To the extent that the contract products are available through an authorised distribution channel that is not controlled by the supplier, any prohibition on the buyer's ability to obtain products from alternative sources will be found to restrict competition and will be considered invalid.